-Uwe Reinhardt Questions Bundled Payment Savings Prospects - A new July 2013 Alliance for Health Reform video features Princeton’s Uwe Reinhardt questioning whether bundling payments for medical services might actually lead to higher – not lower – costs.
-"The ACO's, the accountable care organizations, could create local monopolies that could dictate to you what that bundled price would be, and some of us fear that bundled prices might be even more than what the fee-for-service for that bundle would be today. … You really should align all the payers and say, 'Let us jointly negotiate with the ACOs what those bundles should be so that they cannot divide and rule and sort of make us on the buy side weak.'"
+Uwe Reinhardt Questions Bundled Payment Savings Prospects - A July 2013 Alliance for Health Reform video features Princeton’s Uwe Reinhardt questioning whether bundling payments for medical services might actually lead to higher – not lower – costs.
+"The ACO's, the accountable care organizations, could create local monopolies that could dictate to you what that bundled price would be, and some of us fear that bundled prices might be even more than what the fee-for-service for that bundle would be today. … You really should align all the payers and say, 'Let us jointly negotiate with the ACOs what those bundles should be so that they cannot divide and rule and sort of make us on the buy side weak."

 FULL TRANSCRIPT Video (2:58) Read More

 Bundled Payment: The Quest for Simplicity in Pricing and Tying Payment to Quality - June 11, 2013 | Issue Brief by Robert Wood Johnson.
 Local initiatives are showing how new methods for paying for health care can improve quality and control costs.
 This paper offers four steps that organizations considering a bundled payment pilot should follow.

 Local initiatives are showing how new methods for paying for health care can improve quality and control costs.
 One strategy, called bundled payment, assigns a fixed payment to cover a set of services, such as a surgery or a patient’s diabetes care, over a defined time period.
 Bundled payments encourage providers to manage costs, while meeting standards of high-quality care.